colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 <small>(In case it's not yet clear, this post will contain a *lot* of naughty words.
 Most are merely silly, crude, or scatalogical, but some visualizations will contain a few more seriously offensive terms, including slurs.)</small>

 Alternatively, *-head*, *-face*, and *-brain(s)* are incredibly versatile suffixes, which can be preceded by just about any taboo word.
-(It's curious that this doesn't work for other body parts.
-Why do *poopheart*, *scumeyes*, *dickhand*, or *farthair* just sound ridiculous rather than wounding?
-Perhaps head, face, and brains are uniquely suited to metonymically referring to a person as a whole.)

 The truly creative can go outside the boundaries of such recipes altogether to produce innovative terms like *fucktrumpet*, or [*wankpuffin*](https://en.wiktionary.org/wiki/wankpuffin), which perhaps succeed by virtue of euphony moreso than their ability to invoke any coherent image.

+If only we had some concrete data on how these pieces fit together...

 ## Introducing the Reddit compound pejorative dataset

-I manually curated lists of around 70 prefixes and suffixes that I judged to be productive, based on a scan of Wiktionary's [English derogatory terms](https://en.wiktionary.org/wiki/Category:English_derogatory_terms) category.
+I manually curated lists of around 70 prefixes and suffixes that I judged to be productive for forming pejorative compounds, based on a scan of Wiktionary's [English derogatory terms](https://en.wiktionary.org/wiki/Category:English_derogatory_terms) category.
 The terms covered a wide range of domains, including:
 - scatology (*fart-*, *poop-*)
 - political epithets (*lib-*, *Trump-*)
 - food (*-waffle*, *-burger*)